 - Constantly disagrees with others and asserts their own opinion in a forceful manner.

 - Dishonest and sometimes engages in unethical activities.

 How Can We Curb Unhealthy Habits of the Ego and Develop a Healthy Ego?

 The first step is to acknowledge these habits and tendencies and bring them to light.
-The second step is to, rather than punish yourself when these thoughts arise in your mind, or you find yourself acting from a negative ego, draw your attention to these thoughts and behaviour.
+The second step is to, rather than punish yourself when these thoughts arise in your mind, draw your attention to these thoughts and behaviour.
 Ask yourself why do you feel this way?
 What caused you to have these thoughts or behave in that way?